Libertarian Policy Institute

 Richard Manzo is Operations Director of the Libertarian Policy Institute.
 He served the Jo Jorgensen for President campaign as Regional Director for the six New England states.
 He was Vice Chair, Communications Director, and eventually Interim Chair to the Libertarian Party of New Hampshire from 2019 to 2021, receiving five awards for exemplary service.
 A municipal elected official since 2018, Richard lives in Goffstown, New Hampshire where he moved in his childhood.

-Libertarian Policy Institute Board of Directors
+Libertarian Policy Institute

 Our board of directors help shape and provide direction for the Libertarian Policy Institute.
 Each member brings a wealth of experience in advancing individual freedom and improving our world through private and political action.